OS2World/SYSTEM-LOADER-QSINIT/tbin/readme.txt

    TIMEOUT and USEBEEP parameters will affect this menu too (timeout counter occurs on first launch only).
    Options for boot partition menu can be added to menu line only.
-Only two is supported now: CPUCLOCK and NOMTRR.
+Only two of them is supported now: CPUCLOCK and NOMTRR.

-   Default string number can be placed into "default_partition" key in "[config]" section (in the same way with kernel setup):
+   Default string number is "default_partition" key in "[config]" section (in the same way with kernel setup):

    [config]
    default_partition = 4